vdevigere/nba_dataloader/README.md

 params = map(lambda season: {'Season': season} | base_params_dict, seasons)
 ```

-In the above code params is an array of dicts constructed by adding a new attribute 'Season:<value>' to the ```base_params_dict``` for each of the seasons and building a list of dicts
+In the above code params is a list of dicts constructed by adding a new attribute 'Season:<value>' to the ```base_params_dict``` for each of the seasons and building a list of dicts

 The resulting value of ```params``` is
 ```python